Hand & Wrist

 A TFCC injury is damage to the triangular fibrocartilage complex, a network of cartilage and ligaments on the little-finger side of the wrist that cushions and stabilizes the joint.
 It can tear from a fall or repetitive loading, causing pain, clicking, and weakness with rotation and gripping.

-The triangular fibrocartilage complex (TFCC) is a collection of ligamentous and cartilaginous structures that occupy the ulnocarpal space — the area between the ulnar head, the ulnar carpus (lunate and triquetrum), and the sigmoid notch of the radius.
+The triangular fibrocartilage complex (TFCC) is a collection of ligamentous and cartilaginous structures that occupy the ulnocarpal space.
+This is the area between the ulnar head, the ulnar carpus (lunate and triquetrum), and the sigmoid notch of the radius.
 Its components include:

 • Triangular fibrocartilage proper (articular disc): A fibrocartilage disc that cushions forces transmitted through the ulnar side of the wrist and allows smooth forearm rotation.